 Cerezyme is the ONLY ERT (enzyme replacement therapy) that has

-The appropriate amount of Cerezyme for each patient is diluted with 0.9% Sodium Chloride Injection, USP, to a final volume of 100–200 mL
+Dilute the Cerezyme solution promptly with 0.9% Sodium Chloride Injection, USP, to a final volume of 100 to 200 mL

 Download the Cerezyme Reconstitution & Administration Guide for detailed guidance on preparation and administration.

 Cerezyme® (imiglucerase) for injection is indicated for treatment of adults and pediatric patients 2 years of age and older with Type 1 Gaucher disease that results in one or more of the following conditions:

 Hypersensitivity and Infusion-Associated Reactions: Hypersensitivity reactions, some of which are serious and include anaphylaxis have been reported.
 Hypersensitivity and other infusion-associated reactions have been reported during or shortly after infusion and include pruritus, flushing, urticaria, angioedema, chest discomfort, dyspnea, cough, cyanosis, tachycardia, and hypotension.
 Patients with antibody to imiglucerase have a higher risk of hypersensitivity reactions.
 Not all patients with symptoms of hypersensitivity have detectable IgG antibody.
 Consider periodic monitoring during the first year of treatment for IgG antibody formation.

 If a severe hypersensitivity reaction occurs, discontinue Cerezyme treatment and initiate appropriate medical treatment.
 Consider the risks and benefits of readministering Cerezyme to individual patients following a severe reaction.
 If Cerezyme is readministered, consider reducing the rate of infusion, pretreat with antihistamines and/or corticosteroids, and monitor patients for new signs and symptoms of a severe hypersensitivity reaction.